PLC-lang/rusty/book/src/arch/codegen.md

 #### Multi dimensional arrays

-Arrays can be declared as multi-dimensional :
+Arrays can be declared as multi-dimensional:

 ```iecst
 VAR_GLOBAL